b22cs068/STM32_Blockchain_PoW-/README.md

 resources and outputs results over UART.
 It demonstrates how lightweight consensus can be achieved in IoT contexts, serving as a foundation for further development of blockchain-enabled embedded systems.

+##Future Work
+• Implement Proof-of-Stake logic with timestamp or sensor-weighted metrics
+• Display mining stats on LCD or touchscreen
+• Integrate with wireless module for block broadcast simulation
+• Add cryptographic key management and block verification routines